Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas and its opponents have combined to put up more than 60.5 points in three of nine games this season.
+- Texas and its opponents have combined for 61.5 points -- this matchup's over/under -- just twice this year.

-- Kansas has combined with its opponents to score more than 60.5 points in three of eight games this season.

-- The combined points per game average of the two teams, 50.9, is 9.6 points fewer than Saturday's over/under.

-- The Longhorns and their opponents score an average of 60.2 points per game, 0.3 fewer than Saturday's total.
+- Longhorns games have an average total of 60.2 points this season, 1.3 fewer than Saturday's over/under.

-- The 60.5 total in this game is 2.9 points above the 57.6 average total in Jayhawks games this season.
+- In 2021, games involving the Jayhawks have averaged a total of 57.6 points, 3.9 fewer than this game's set over/under.

 Texas Stats and Trends

-- Texas has played nine games, with four wins against the spread.
+- Texas has four wins against the spread in nine games this season.

-- Texas' games this year have gone over the total in four out of nine opportunities (44.4%).
+- Texas' games this year have eclipsed the over/under four times in nine opportunities (44.4%).

 - Texas is 2-1 against the spread and 2-1 overall in games when it scores more than 42.8 points.

-- When Texas picks up more than 482.2 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Longhorns have turned the ball over four more times (12 total) than the Jayhawks have forced a turnover (8) this season.
+- The Longhorns have turned the ball over 12 times this season, four more turnovers than the Jayhawks have forced (8).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.